 Open up one side of the bias tape and press it flat.
-Position the tape on the right side of the neckline, so that the crease of the opened side is a 3/8″ (1 cm) from the raw edge.
+Position the tape on the right side of the fabric, at the center back of the neckline (indicated by the pen mark), so that the crease of the opened side is a 3/8″ (1 cm) from the raw edge.
 Pin the tape 1″ toward the shoulder seam.
 Leave a tail of 1″ past the center back.

 Start sewing in the crease of the tape 1″ from the center back.
 Sew around the neckline until 1″ from the center back.
 I find it easiest not to pin the tape in advance, but to position it as I sew.
 Be careful not to stretch the fabric, let the tape follow the curve of the neckline.

 Bring the two tails together at the center back.
 To find the place where they should meet, fold one double.
 Fold the other one against it in the opposite direction.
 Then match and sew the folds together.

 Open up the tails and press.
 Trim the excess tape.
 Sew the remaining 2″ of tape to the back neckline.

 Step 2: Understitching

 Understitching is a line of straight stitching sewn just beyond the seam line of two pieces that have been sewn together.
 One of the pieces is the seam allowance of your garment (in this case the fabric), the other is what will be on the inside (the bias tape).
 In order to keep the neckline edge sharp and clean, you understitch the bias tape to the seam allowance so it won’t roll to the outside.

 Press the bias tape up, away from the bodice.
 You don’t need to press the tape flat – just press the edge of the tape with the tip of your iron.
 Stitch through the tape and the seam allowance of the bodice, as close to the pressed edge as you can.
 Trim the seam allowance of the garment close to the understitching.